COMPSCI 111G : An Introduction to Practical Computing

-- Be able to write simple computer programs (Capability 1, 2 and 3)
+- Write simple computer programs (Capability 1, 2 and 3)

-- Use some common applications, e.g. spreadsheets, word processing, databases (Capability 1, 3, 4 and 5)
+- Create an artifact in some common applications, e.g. spreadsheets, word processing, databases (Capability 1, 3, 4 and 5)

-- Have knowledge of the internet and its social issues, as well as other types of networks (Capability 1, 2, 4 and 6)
+- Understand the structure of the Internet and its social issues, as well as other types of networks (Capability 1, 2, 4 and 6)

-- Have a basic understanding of the origins and design of computing hardware and software (Capability 1)
+- Demonstrate a basic understanding of the origins and design of computing hardware and software (Capability 1)

-- Have a basic understanding of selected current research topics in Computer Science (e.g. AI and game design) (Capability 1 and 2)
+- Demonstrate a basic understanding of selected set of current research topics in Computer Science (e.g. AI and game design) (Capability 1 and 2)